jncraton/connectiongrammar/readme.md

 The field computational design synthesis involves using computer algorithm to create designs to meet a set of engineering requirements.
 There are many tools and algorithms available to aid in computational design synthesis[5].
 Generative grammars are one broad class of solutions to this problem.

+In some ways, this project is similar in concept to grammar systems for generating trees or algae[10].
 This project uses a context-free grammar to generate a language that issues commands to a 3D object printer.
 It moves and rotates an imaginary print head and issues requests to place objects.
 This is similar to the "turtle interpretation" for L-systems desribed in [3]:

 > The  concept  is  based  on  the idea of an imaginary turtle that walks, turns and draws according to instructions given.
 At any time the turtle has a current position in  3-space  and  a  heading  vector  (the  forward  direction  of movement).
 Individual letters in a string are treated as commands.
 Different  letters  change  position  or  heading,  record  vertices  in  a polygon,  apply  pre-defined  surfaces  to  the  current  position  and orientation, change colour, etc.